lambdao-dev/lambdao-dev.github.io/_posts/2024-09-13-TheValueofCode.md

 For a small country like Belgium, PostgreSQL can handle the load of the whole country without a lot of effort.
 Sure, it's not as cool as saying that the target is "any human in the world and their pets", but there are actually few Facebooks in the world.

-Assuming the target has been properly defined, it is easy work out the components that would be needed to support that target.
+Assuming the target has been properly defined, it is easy to work out the components that would be needed to support that target.
 Start with a simple architecture, keeping the design in check by evaluating how much effort it would take to drop in the component.
 While this reflection won't be perfect, it should be enough for a future implementation to not be too painful.
 A lot of frameworks have support for direct drop-in of components; for example in Django, adding a Redis cache is a matter of adding a few lines in the settings file and some decorators.